 The best kinds of 3D modeling image references are ones that show a lot of detail.
 The more detailed an image is, the more information it can give to a 3D artist so they know exactly what they need to recreate.

-While close-up shots are helpful for showing fine details, wide shots provide context for those details and make them easier to see and understand.
+While close-up shots help show fine details, wide shots provide context for those details and make them easier to see and understand.
 Make sure you have a good balance between close-ups and wide shots to give artists as much information as possible about every aspect of your design.

 Manufacturers and marketers who use 3D modeling services are often misinformed about what they need to send to a CGI studio to get the most accurate product 3D models.
 At the same time, 3D artists have trouble understanding their client’s needs and corrections.
 The lack of communication between the parties can be detrimental to the project’s success.
 This article will help to avoid these problems by providing a guide to 3D image reference and making the whole process much easier and smoother.